-Today on the Edge of Innovation, we talk about ways to make small businesses better!
+On Episode 30 of The Edge of Innovation, we’re talking about ways to make small businesses better!

 Paul: This is the Edge of Innovation, Hacking the Future of Business.
 I’m your host, Paul Parisi.